CVENT

 Outcome & Reflections

 • What I Learned: This project solidified my belief that a designer's most important job is often framing the problem.
-By leading workshops using methodologies like the Opportunity Solution Tree, I was able to build team alignment and ensure that the solution we designed was actually solving the right problem.
+By leading workshops using methodologies like the Opportunity Solution Tree, I was able to build team alignment and ensure that the solution we designed was solving the right problem.

 356x280